apache/skywalking/docs/en/concepts-and-designs/overview.md

 - **Service Instance**.
 Each individual workload in the Service group is known as an instance.
 Like `pods` in Kubernetes, it doesn't need to be a single OS process, however, if you are using instrument agents, an instance is actually a real OS process.
 - **Endpoint**.
 A path in a service for incoming requests, such as an HTTP URI path or a gRPC service class + method signature.
 - **Process**.
-Each independently running OS process in a Service Instance is a process.
-In some scenarios, a Service Instance is not a process. such as pods in Kubernetes, each pod could have multiple OS Process, the pod could be a Service Instance, and the OS Process in each pod is a Process.
+An operating system process.
+In some scenarios, a Service Instance is not a process, such as a pod Kubernetes could contain multiple processes.

 SkyWalking allows users to understand the topology relationship between Services and Endpoints, to view the metrics of every Service/Service Instance/Endpoint and to set alarm rules.